Shari Aldrich’s Story

 In December, 2009 Robert and I came to an agreement and I opened the school back up and in July 2010 I became the owner of the school.
 In the first class, I had just 6 students, the next class had 7 students, and there was just a slow upward increase in enrollment over the next couple of years.

 Since those early days, the school has grown and I’ve been able to purchase a new building and moved the school to its new, permanent home on Mottman Road in Tumwater.

 The Bodymechanics building houses 3 separate business, but each business supports the others.
 There is a professional clinic with many Licensed Massage Practitioners, we have a chiropractor and nutritionist.
 We have the school that now encompasses massage and personal training.
-And, we have a fitness center that serves the community with bootcamp classes, functional aging classes and individual personal training.

 In October 2013, I suffered a traumatic finger amputation while participating in a obstacle course mud run.
 At the time, I was massaging between 25-30 clients a week.
 The injury was a “de-gloving” injury that ripped the muscle/tendon unit, nerve, and blood vessels from my arm and hand.

 While it essentially ended the large scale massage practice I enjoyed, the injury has allowed me to focus on how I can serve the school, students and the community more.

 2015 was spent creating new programs that will support students in Bodymechanics School even more – through advanced mentoring, increased network of professionals, advanced business coaching and other incredible programs.

 2016 saw the opening of our second school campus.
 Those in Vancouver and surrounding area seeking a massage therapy education, can attend our beautiful campus at 7723 NE Fourth Plain Blvd.
 It’s been an incredible process launching a second school location and building it from the ground up.